Preferred Architecture for Cisco Webex Hybrid Services

 Cisco Webex Hybrid Call Service

 Cisco Webex Hybrid Call Service provides the integration of Cisco Unified Communications call services with Webex call services.
-The PA for Webex Hybrid Services includes Cisco Unified Communications Manager (Unified CM), Cisco Expressway-C and Expressway-E, and the Expressway-C Connector Host for the Hybrid Call Service solution (Figure 15).
+The PA for Webex Hybrid Call Service includes Cisco Unified Communications Manager (Unified CM), Cisco Expressway-C and Expressway-E, and the Expressway-C Connector Host for the Hybrid Call Service solution (Figure 15).

 Figure 15 Architecture for Cisco Webex Hybrid Call Service